Gunpowder Plot: Trials

 Each of the condemned, said Coke, would be drawn backwards to his death, by a horse, his head near the ground.
 He was to be "put to death halfway between heaven and earth as unworthy of both".
 His genitals would be cut off and burnt before his eyes, and his bowels and heart then removed.
 Then he would be decapitated, and the dismembered parts of his body displayed so that they might become "prey for the fowls of the air".
 Confessions and declarations from the prisoners were then read aloud, and finally the prisoners were allowed to speak.
 Rookwood claimed that he had been drawn into the plot by Catesby, "whom he loved above any worldy man".
 Thomas Wintour begged to be hanged for himself and his brother, so that his brother might be spared.
-Fawkes explained his not guilty plea as ignorance of certain aspects of the indictment.
+Fawkes explained his not-guilty plea as ignorance of aspects of the indictment.
 Keyes appeared to accept his fate, Bates and Robert Wintour begged for mercy, and Grant explained his involvement as "a conspiracy intended but never effected".
 Only Digby, tried on a separate indictment, pleaded guilty, insisting that the King had reneged upon promises of toleration for Catholics, and that affection for Catesby and love of the Catholic cause mitigated his actions.
 He sought death by the axe and begged mercy from the King for his young family.
-His defence was in vain; his arguments were rebuked by Coke and Northumberland, and along with his seven co-conspirators, he was found guilty by the jury of high treason.
+His arguments were rebuked by Coke and Northumberland, and along with his seven co-conspirators, he was found guilty by the jury of high treason.
 Digby shouted "If I may but hear any of your lordships say, you forgive me, I shall go more cheerfully to the gallows."
 The response was short: "God forgive you, and we do."